zalenix/portaldocs/portal-sdk/templates/top-extensions-partner-request.md

 # Partner Request Process

-The Partner Request process allows you to tell the Ibiza team your ideas for Framework improvements.
-This ideas may help us assist you in achieving your goal of a richer customer experience in the Ibiza portal.
-You can help us identify needed enhancements or features for  the framework.
+The Partner Request process allows you to ask the Ibiza team for Framework improvements.

-The Uservoice forum, located at [https://aka.ms/portalfx/uservoice](https://aka.ms/portalfx/uservoice), is a place where you can post ideas that may help us improve the Portal.
-We can select popular ideas that can be implemented after inclusion in our forecasting.
+We use a Uservoice forum, located at [https://aka.ms/portalfx/uservoice](https://aka.ms/portalfx/uservoice).
+It allows you to post and vote on improvements.
+We consult this list for semester planning and try to get to the most impactful items.
+We do not get to all of them since requests come from over 100 partners.
+The Uservoice process is not a substitute for working directly with our PM team for urgent or business critical requests.

+ Once you submit, vote, or comment on an idea you will get email updates when we update the status.
 The following is a diagram of the process used to file a new request.

 ![alt-text](../media/portalfx-partner-request-process/partner-request-flow.png "Partner Request Process")